-- 1. Doctoral students should complete their IRB application in their ePortfolio and upload to IRB Application dropbox in Module 1 of 800-level course.
-Other researchers may complete the IRB application form accessible at the Trident IRB website. - 2.
-Include all documents requested in the pre-IRB review. - 3.
+- 1. Doctoral students will receive the application from the IRB upon notice of final approval of their doctoral proposal. - 2.
+Doctoral students should complete their IRB application and upload to IRB Application drop box in 800-level course.
+Other researchers should request an application form from IRB directly. - 3.
+Include all documents requested in the pre-IRB review. - 4.
 Ensure that all applicable items are completed.
 For more information on how to answer questions, please refer to the Guide for Completing the IRB Application.